 Allergic conjunctivitis (AC): No proliferative changes in the conjunctiva.
 Subdivided into seasonal (SAC) and perennial (PAC).

-Atopic keratoconjunctivitis (AKC): Chronic ACD accompanied by atopic dermatitis on the face.
-Often involves conjunctival fibrosis and corneal neovascularization and opacification.
+Atopic keratoconjunctivitis (AKC): Chronic ACD accompanied by facial atopic dermatitis.
+Often involves conjunctival fibrosis and corneal neovascularization/opacification.

 Vernal keratoconjunctivitis (VKC): Proliferative ACD.
 Some cases are complicated by atopic dermatitis.
-Presents with various corneal lesions such as corneal epithelial disorders, corneal erosion, persistent epithelial defects, shield ulcers, and corneal plaques.
+Presents various corneal lesions such as corneal epithelial disorders, corneal erosion, persistent corneal epithelial defect, shield ulcer, and corneal plaque.

-According to a nationwide survey cited in the third edition of the Japanese guidelines, the prevalence of allergic conjunctival diseases overall has reached 48.7%, a marked increase compared to the 1993 Ministry of Health field survey (15–20%)7).
+According to a nationwide survey in Japan, the overall prevalence of allergic conjunctival diseases has reached 48.7%, a marked increase compared to the 1993 Ministry of Health and Welfare field survey (15–20%)7).
 The breakdown by disease type is as follows7).

-The age distribution of VKC in a 2017 national survey showed the highest peak in the 20s, with another significant peak during school age, predominantly in boys around 10 years old 7).
+The age distribution of VKC, according to a 2017 nationwide survey, shows the highest peak in the 20s, with another significant peak during school age, and it is more common in boys around 10 years old7).
 The age of onset ranges from 5 to 25 years, with a peak at 10–12 years.
-In most cases, symptoms naturally resolve by adolescence, but about 12% of patients continue to have symptoms into adulthood.
+In most cases, symptoms naturally resolve around puberty, but in about 12% of patients, symptoms persist into adulthood.
 Although more common in boys, the gender difference narrows with age.

-In Japan, symptoms tend to worsen during the hot and humid summer and in spring when cedar and cypress pollen are dispersed.
+In Japan, symptoms tend to worsen during the hot and humid summer months and in spring when cedar and cypress pollen are dispersed.
 However, because house dust and mites are common causative antigens, many cases follow a perennial course.
-Furthermore, in an epidemiological survey by the Japanese Ophthalmological Society’s Allergy Eye Disease Research Group from 1993 to 1995, allergic conjunctivitis overall peaked in the teens and decreased with age.
-In contrast, the 2017 survey showed a pattern with the highest peak in the 40s and a smaller peak in the teens 7).
-This change is thought to reflect changes in antigen exposure, improvements in diagnostic techniques, and shifts in population demographics.
+Furthermore, while an epidemiological survey by the Japanese Ophthalmological Society’s Allergic Eye Disease Research Group from 1993 to 1995 showed that allergic conjunctivitis as a whole peaked in the teens and decreased with age, the 2017 survey revealed a shift to a pattern with the highest peak in the 40s and a smaller peak in the teens7).
+This change is thought to reflect alterations in antigen exposure, improvements in diagnostic techniques, and demographic shifts.

 VKC is classified into three types based on the location of clinical findings.

 Palpebral type: Characterized by cobblestone-like giant papillae on the upper tarsal conjunctiva.
 This is the most common type.
-It is often accompanied by punctate keratopathy, corneal ulcers, and mucous discharge.
+It often presents with punctate keratopathy, corneal ulcers, and mucous discharge.

 Limbal type: Characterized by gelatinous limbal elevations and Horner-Trantas dots.
 Mild cases may be missed without fluorescein staining.